 There are a number of Roman roads that span the Cotswolds, one of which, Akeman Street, runs east to west.
 Now and again you will drive on a section of it, for example you drove on it briefly towards Minster Lovell Hall.
 By 1812 a new and more direct road was built right across the area, rendering the older road to almost abandoned status.
 Some sections have been lost and some parts exist to link together one or two of the smaller Cotswold villages.
 You will be taking the road of 1812 towards Northleach.
 A road that carried a lot of traffic between London and Wales, crossing the River Severn in Gloucester, right up until the opening of the large Severn suspension bridge in 1965.
 This new route crosses the estuary further south and now forms part of the M4 motorway.

 Branch off the A40 left to follow the 'old A40 route' into the pretty town of Northleach.
-Two pubs, a tea room and a bakery await you.
-The church of St Peter and St Paul is largely 12th to 14th century with the usual Victorian restoration clearly apparent.
+It's a long linear settlement of stone houses punctuated just once by a small town square about two thirds of the way along towards the west.
+Two pubs, a tea room and a bakery await you there as well as parking for about 30 vehicles in the centre of the square.
+The church of St Peter and St Paul dominates the southern skyline and is largely 12th to 14th century with the usual Victorian restoration clearly apparent.
 If you drive to the end of the town you will find the Old Prison.
 This was the former Northleach House of Correction built in 1792 and now the home of a cafe and tea room with a chance to visit the old cells and prison warden's room.
 There is also a rural life museum with a collection of old carts and waggons.

 Take the A429 southwards from here.
 You now briefly travel on another Roman road, this one known as the Fosse Way.
 As fosse is derived from the Latin for 'ditch' it is believed that this road may have formed an initial boundary when the Romans first arrived here in the middle of the First Century.
 Within a few minutes leave this road by turning right following signs for Yanworth and the Roman Villa.
 Take this country lane that winds its way through the village of Yanworth, keep following Roman Villa signs, into a wooded area and over the River Coln to the remains of Chedworth Roman Villa.